Deals

 Chai-Spiced Banana Crumb Muffins Recipe

 Chai flavoring tastes great in breakfast food, too!
 This recipe combines the savory, spicy taste of chai with the sweetness of banana bread and the texture of crumb cake.
-To make you’ll need all the usual spice suspects, plus brown sugar, coconut oil, sprouted white wheat flour, eggs, vanilla extract, and baking powder and soda.
+To make it you’ll need all the usual spice suspects, plus brown sugar, coconut oil, sprouted white wheat flour, eggs, vanilla extract, and baking powder and soda.

 Photo credit: Alicia Cho, Paul Delmont